-- Turn TEST SELECTOR to #2 CHARGING.
+- Set TEST SELECTOR to the #1 STARTING SYSTEM.

-- Turn VOLT selector switch to INT.
+- Turn voltage selector switch to 18V.

-- Use the Zero-Adjust control to adjust the AMPERES (ammeter) to read ZERO.
+- Use the Zero-Adjust control to adjust the AMPERES ammeter to read ZERO.

 - Connect the large alligator clamp tester leads, red to battery positive, black to negative.